 Make sure you give ‘Paws For Thought’ when buying puppies

-Sefton Council is asking residents to give ‘Paws for Thought’ to ensure they don’t buy illegally imported puppies, following the culmination of a high profile case in Southport.
+Sefton Council is asking residents to give ‘Paws for Thought’ to ensure they don’t buy illegally imported puppies at Christmas

-The “Paws for Thought” campaign has launched this week in a bid to educate people about the financial and emotional dangers of buying illegally imported puppies, especially in the run up to Christmas.
+The “Paws for Thought” campaign aims educate people about the financial and emotional dangers of buying illegally imported puppies, especially in the run up to Christmas.